infobloxopen/bloxone-python-client/src/fw/docs/NamedListsApi.md

 Read Named List.

 Use this method to retrieve information on the specified Named List object.
 Note that returned data includes list items.
-The Named List object represents several types of lists allowed for BloxOne Cloud such as predefined threat intelligence feeds that your subscription offers (Threat Insight, Fast Flux, DGA, DNSM).
+The Named List object represents several types of lists allowed for Infoblox Cloud such as predefined threat intelligence feeds that your subscription offers (Threat Insight, Fast Flux, DGA, DNSM).
 In addition to the predefined threat intelligence feeds that your subscription offers, you can create custom lists (containing domains and IP addresses) to define whitelists and blacklists for additional protection.
 You can use a custom list to complement existing feeds or override the Block, Allow, Log, or Redirect action that is currently defined for an existing feed.
 Note that lists representing predefined TI feeds cannot be created, updated and deleted.

 ### Example